zenangst/Spots/README.md

 - Supports displaying multiple collections, tables and regular views in the same container.
 - Features both infinity scrolling and pull to refresh (on iOS), all you have to do is to setup delegates that conform to the public protocols on `Controller`.
-- No need to implement your own data source, every `Component` has their own set of `Item`’s. which is maintained internally and is there at your disposable if you decide to make changes to them.
+- No need to implement your own data source, every `Component` has its own set of `Item`’s. which is maintained internally and is there at your disposable if you decide to make changes to them.